 A 2020 study published in Nature Human Behaviour found that people with strong social ties are 50% more likely to live longer than those without.
 Friendships contribute to better heart health, reduced stress levels, and even improved immune function.

-While making friends as an adult can feel intimidating, it’s also an opportunity for growth and connection.
+While the thought of making friends as an adult can feel intimidating, it’s also an opportunity for growth and connection.
 By stepping outside your comfort zone, joining groups, and practicing vulnerability, you can build lasting relationships that enrich your life.
 Remember, building a community takes time and effort, but the rewards are well worth it.

 We understand that building meaningful relationships can feel overwhelming, especially when you’re already struggling with feelings of loneliness or social anxiety.
 That’s why here at Talked, we provide compassionate support tailored to your needs.